 To keep this guide of the best joint supplements simple, we will categorize joints by their structure.
 The majority of joint supplements work by bolstering these binding tissues:

-Now that we have a basic understanding of what joints are and how to identify them, let’s take a brief looks at joint disorders/injuries that commonly manifest in bodybuilders, athletes, and gym-goers.
+Now that we have a basic understanding of what joints are and how to identify them, let’s take a brief looks at joint disorders and injuries that commonly show in bodybuilders, athletes, and gym-goers.

 Most Common Joint Conditions and Injuries

-Osteoarthritis (OA) is the most typical form of joint inflammation.
+Osteoarthritis is the most typical form of joint inflammation.
 It is a rather common problem as we age.
-OA arises from the wear and tear of cartilaginous cells that support the end of your bones.
-As OA progresses, you might face a point where bones rub directly against each other (causing severe pain).
+It arises from the wear and tear of cartilaginous cells that support the end of your bones.
+As osteoarthritis progresses, you might face a point where bones rub directly against each other (causing severe pain).

-In synovial joints, there are bursae, which are fluid-filled cavities that support your bones, muscular tissues, and tendons near these articulations.
-When bursae swell up (typically brought on by repeated movements that aggravate them), the resulting condition is called bursitis.
+In synovial joints, there are bursae, which are fluid-filled cavities that support your bones, muscular tissues, and tendons.
+When bursae swell up, typically brought on by repeated movements that aggravate them, the resulting condition is called bursitis.
 The most common joints to experience bursitis are the knee, hip, and shoulder.

 This is a condition where the synovial membrane layer (a lubricant/liner of synovial joints) experiences excessive inflammation.
 This results in stiffness, pain, and visible swelling.
 Like bursitis, synovitis is common in the hip, knee, and shoulder.